mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/call/authenticate-alice-and-bob/kotlin.md

 ## Monitor connection state

-Now add a connection listener to listen to the `client` instance to listen for connection state changes and use `_connectionStatus` `LiveData` to propagate a new connection state to the view (`LoginFragment`).
+When a successful connection is established you need to navigate user to `MainFragment`.
 Locate the `init` block inside `LoginViewModel` class and replace it with this code:

 ```kotlin